 Tongue In Cheek Look at Typical Snowmobiler Sayings…

-During years of snowmobiling, I’ve heard and seen it all, including things snowmobilers say in person, on snowmobile videos and in snowmobile magazines.
+During years of snowmobiling, I’ve learned the lingo.
+I’ve also heard and seen it all, including things snowmobilers say in person, on snowmobile videos and in snowmobile magazines.
 So I’d like to recall some of them to you – maybe you’ll recognize a few that have passed your own lips – and impart the benefit of my accumulated wisdom.
 Those who do much snowmobiling themselves should be able to relate…

 Things Snowmobilers Say – “It’s not much farther now.”

 An expression used by group leaders purportedly to reassure other riders that arrival must be imminent.
 Most typically expressed at the end of a long ride when its getting dark and cold and you should already be there.
 Actually, all it means is that a) your suffering isn’t over yet, and b) your leader has no idea where he really is.

 Things Snowmobilers Say – “It will get better soon.”